Information Security Management

 (3) Information security incident response

 At the Shiseido Group, the information security department responds to accidents and emergency situations involved in information security.
 It executes the necessary actions in cooperation with the risk management and information system departments depending on the impact of specific situations.
-The information security department works to improve emergency response capabilities through organizing periodic drills and revising associated sections of the manual based on issues revealed through such training opportunities.
+The information security department works to improve emergency response capabilities through organizing periodic drills (more than twice a year: provided by Nippon CSIRT Association, forensic service provider and others) and revising associated sections of the manual based on issues revealed through such training opportunities.

 Shiseido has registered with the Nippon CSIRT Association (Shiseido CSIRT) to share information with relevant agencies and with similar departments at other companies.